NeilQ/auto-startup/README.md

      </autoStartup>
     ```
     > **name**, just a unique name of one record.
     > **path**, the application path what you want to auto-start.
-Or an command name like "ipconfig"
+Or an command name like "ipconfig".
     > **args**, the command args needed.

 - You can manage the service manually, which names "auto-startup".